venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj4_AdvancedLaneLines/To Submit/writeup_template.md

 1. Computer vision techniques to get a live feedback on lanes
 2. Statistical caliberation of steering wheel wrt to a relative point ahead - (another car in front or in side) to detect lanes.

+As seen from the solutions provided for challenge videos, the lane detection algorithm corrects itself after a certain frames, however due to difference in the trapezoidal mask required and the change in trailing set of points in order to smoothen lanes affects the results.